Skip to main content

 We next adjusted for non-response in acquiring a waiver to collect transcript data from the NLSY97 respondents.
 We calculated the waiver response rate separately within the six race/ethnicity-gender cells.
 In each cell, weights for responding cases increased by the reciprocal of the response rate such that the responding cases take on the additional weight of the non-responding cases.
 Table W2 shows the waiver response rates by our six demographic cells and overall:

 Table W2.
-Waiver Response Rates by Race/Ethnicity and Gender
+Waiver response rates by race/ethnicity and gender

-Male Female TOTAL
+Male Female Row Total

-Hispanic 74.05% 76.59% 75.34%
+74.05% 76.59% 75.34%

-Non-Hispanic Black 74.18% 83.14% 79.34%
+74.18% 83.14% 79.34%

-Non-Hispanic Other 73.31% 74.47% 73.91%
+73.31% 74.47% 73.91%

-TOTAL 73.51% 76.02% 74.83%
+73.51% 76.02% 74.83%

 Table W2 shows that the highest waiver response rates were for non-Hispanics Blacks and females.
 There is only a large gender gap for non-Hispanic Blacks.
 The sum of WT2 is 13,276,012, which is the same as the sum of WT1.